-- 1. Drive recovery and re-build from Covid-19, and prevent lasting adverse impacts from the pandemic, by targeting services towards those in need. - 2.
+- Drive recovery and re-build from Covid-19, and prevent lasting adverse impacts from the pandemic, by targeting services towards those in need. - 2.
 Work towards closing the 14% gap between need and supply.
-This will be underpinned by evidence from the Strategic Needs Assessment (SNA), prioritising services for Older people; People with Mental health issues; Single homeless people with alcohol and drug problems; and women at risk of domestic abuse. - 3.
+This will be underpinned by evidence from the Strategic Needs Assessment (SNA), prioritising services for Older people; People with Mental health issues; Single people with alcohol and/or drug problems experiencing homelessness; and women at risk of domestic abuse. - 3.
 Work with Supporting People providers, to invest in service innovation to achieve greater value for money and better outcomes for service users. - 4.
-Strengthen relationships across health, criminal justice and housing to achieve greater collaboration and sharing of risk with the aim of generating greater value from public funds to enhance available resources for housing support.
+Strengthen relationships across health, criminal justice and housing to achieve greater collaboration and sharing of risk, with the aim of achieving better outcomes for service users and generating greater value from public funds to enhance available resources for housing support.